What is the right kitchen bench for you?

 - Level of maintenance

-Be wary that if a kitchen bench is lower in cost sometimes the costs of production can boost up the figures.
+Be wary if a kitchen bench seems lower in cost.
+As s0metimes the costs of production can boost up the figures.

-Stone Materials like marble and granite are usually the most expensive as it has to be shipped, installed and prepared specifically to your needs.
+Stone Materials like marble and granite are usually the most expensive.
+These have to be shipped, installed and prepared specifically to your needs.

 Laminate benchtops are the cheapest option as they can be ordered by the metre and cut to fit on site.